top of page

 2. Heating fats and proteins together with sugar produces compounds known as AGE's (advanced glycation end products) that can cause oxidative stress.
 This damages the cells and tissues, leading to chronic inflammation and lifelong diseases.
 The heating of seed oils, which are high in polyunsaturated fats, has a similar effect.

 All things considered, it would seem as though unrefined grains are both a healthier and safer option - provided your cat tolerates them.
+However, they tend to be high in magnesium and phosphorous which can contribute to bladder stones.

 Golden wheat stalks arranged on a black background.